Skip to main content

 First, consult with your veterinarian so that they can develop a comprehensive plan to limit the impact of anaplasmosis.
 This relationship is important because the most commonly utilized control plan is to administer tetracycline antibiotics through mineral supplements or feed and the only access to this preventative treatment is to obtain a Veterinary Feed Directive (VFD).
 Clinical signs of infections can be treated with injectable antibiotics via an intramuscular injection of oxytetracycline administered multiple days and should be given under a veterinarian’s directions.
 Successful antibiotic therapy curing the clinical signs of infection results in a carrier animal.
 Carrier cattle will be immune to further disease from anaplasmosis but will remain a source from which needles, flies and ticks can spread the disease.
 A vaccine is available in some states and Oklahoma is approved for this vaccine.
 This vaccine does not prevent infection but anecdotal evidence demonstrates a reduction in clinical signs.

 In Oklahoma it is not a matter of “if” but rather a matter of “when” anaplasmosis will impact your cattle herd.
-Best management practices to prevent and control the transmission of this this disease include:
+Best management practices to prevent and control the transmission of this disease include:

 • Feeding tetracycline antibiotic during the fly and tick seasons (essential)